Public Service Interpreting – Health

-This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in health settings and in their preparation for the Health option of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists.
+This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in health settings.
+It offers guidance on preparation for the Health pathway of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists (www.ciol.org.uk) but students who are not planning to sit the DPSI examination are also welcome.

 Who is this course for?

 This course is designed for bilingual students who have successfully completed the “Professional Conduct in Public Service Interpreting” module or equivalent and are considering or have registered to sit the DPSI examination in the Health pathway.
-Their level of English and their other language should be such that they can write a 250 word text without any grammatical or spelling mistakes and understand newspaper articles on law topics.
-We offer an English support module for students who need support in reaching this requirement.
-Students should have access to IT facilities as the course relies on their use of Cardiff University e-mail and Learning Central (the CU Virtual Learning Environment) for announcements from the tutor and access to course materials and information.
+Their level of English and their other language should be such that they can understand newspaper articles and public service information texts on health related topics, write a 250 word text without serious grammatical or spelling mistakes and express themselves in a fluent, clear and coherent manner in both languages.
+We offer an English improvement module for students who need support in reaching this requirement for English.
+Students will need to have access to IT facilities as the course relies on their use of Cardiff University e-mail and Learning Central (the CU Virtual Learning Environment) for announcements from the tutor and access to course materials and information.
 This is a specialised course designed to cover in more depth and further develop the topics taught in the “Professional Conduct in Public Service Interpreting” module and we strongly recommend that students complete that module before enrolling on this module.
 They should be familiar with the Chartered Institute of Linguists (CIoL), the NRPSI and the DPSI examination.

 Learning and Teaching

-- Students will be guided to apply the main principles of professional conduct for Public Service (PS) interpreters to working in Health settings with reference to the Impartial Model of PS interpreting in various scenarios and settings.
+- Students will be guided to apply the main principles of professional conduct for Public Service (PS) interpreters and the Impartial Model of Public Service interpreting to working in various Health related scenarios and settings.

 - The skills required by a Public Service interpreter will be demonstrated and practiced.